MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-syntax-to-a-cmdlet-help-topic.md

 be used with the parameter.

-Typically, parameter values that are placeholders are required and parameter values that are literal are not required, because they are one of several values that might be used with the parameter.
+Typically, parameter values that are placeholders are required and parameter values that are literal aren't required, because they're one of several values that might be used with the parameter.

-### Gathering Syntax Information
+### Gathering syntax information

 1. Start with the cmdlet name.